Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Discloses rate limit (5 per identifier per day), that it's free and doesn't count against quota, and that team reads digests daily.
-Annotations are false but description adds meaningful behavioral context beyond them.
+Discloses rate limit (5 per identifier per day), that it's free and doesn't count against quota, and that the team reads digests daily.
+Adds value beyond annotations which only provide readOnlyHint, etc.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.